LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="UpsertEmail-put-">Upsert Email (PUT)</h4>
  This API is used to add/upsert another emails in account profile by different-different email types.
 If the email type is same then it will simply update the existing email, otherwise it will add a new email in Email array.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/upsert-email)

 ```java